Everything you need to know about government housing

 Put pressure on your ward councillors and municipal officials to ensure that the budget for UISP is used for upgrading your settlement.

-If you earn more than R3,500 but less than R22,000 per month (which is the minimum amount needed to qualify for a home loan from a bank), there are some state-driven housing initiatives that apply to you, such as Financed Linked Individual Subsidy Programme (FLISP):
+If you earn more than R3,500 but less than R22,000 per month and qualify for a home loan from a bank, there are some state-driven housing initiatives that apply to you, such as the First Home Finance subsidy (previously known as the Financed Linked Individual Subsidy Programme, or FLISP).

-You may apply to FLISP for the following purposes:
+You may apply for an FHF subsidy for the following purposes:

 • Buy an existing home—secondary market;